 - (C) Not less than one percent (1%), nor more than five percent (5%) of such earnings in excess of reserves may be placed in an educational fund, to be used as the Directors deem suitable for teaching or promoting Cooperation;

 - (D) All remaining net earnings shall be allocated to a revolving fund and shall be credited to the account of each Member ratably in proportion to the business he has done with the Association during each year.
 Such credits are herein referred to as “Deferred Patronage Dividends”;

-- (E) With respect to the earnings allocated for the calendar year 1986 and thereafter, the Directors shall determine the percentage or the amount of said allocation that currently shall be paid in cash in a manner consistent with the provisions of Section 499.30 of the Code of Iowa.
+- (E) The Directors shall determine the percentage or the amount of said allocation that currently shall be paid in cash in a manner consistent with the provisions of Section 499.30 of the Code of Iowa.

 Section 2.
 The Members may, at any meeting, control the amount to be allocated to surplus or educational fund within the limits specified in Section 1 of this Article IX.

 Section 3.
 The Directors may use the revolving fund to pay the obligations or add to the capital of the Association.
 In such event, the deferred patronage dividends credited to Members shall constitute a charge upon the revolving fund and future additions thereto, and on the corporate assets subordinate to creditors then or thereafter existing.
-Deferred patronage dividends for any year shall have priority over those for any subsequent year, except that the Directors may, at their discretion, pay deferred patronage dividends of deceased Members who were natural persons, without reference to the order of priority herein prescribed, and except as in Article X of these Articles of Incorporation provided.
+Deferred patronage dividends for any year shall have priority over those for any subsequent year, except that the Directors may, at their discretion, pay deferred patronage dividends of deceased Members who were natural persons, and may pay all other deferred patronage dividends without reference to the order of priority herein prescribed, and except as in Article X of these Articles of Incorporation provided.

 Section 4.
 The Association may issue certificates for deferred patronage dividends, which certificates may be transferable or nontransferable as the Board of Directors may, from time to time, determine.